andrewamidei/photon-team-io/dev-environment-setup.md

 This shared folder can be used to transfer files to and from your VirtualBox system.

 - Before opening your VM navigate to the location you want to save the shared folder (I put mine in the location where my VM files are stored)
-- Open VirtualBox and go to the setting of the VM.
+- Open VirtualBox and go to the settings of the VM.
 - Select shared folders.
 - Hit the folder plus icon in the top right corner.
 - Enter the path where your folder is stored.
 - Enter the folder name (name you will see on Linux)
-- Check auto mount and make permanent.
+- Check auto mount.
 - Hit ok to get out of all dialogs until you are back to the VirtualBox homepage.
 - Start the machine.